 3. The contact form has more than four fields.

-Every additional field reduces form completion rates.
-The research on this is consistent.
+Shorter forms generally convert better, though it isn’t universal or linear — some tests find longer forms win when the extra fields earn their place.
+Test it rather than assume.
 If your contact form asks for Name, Email, Phone, Company, Company Size, How Did You Hear About Us, and Message — you’ve built an obstacle, not an invitation.

 Strip it to three fields: Name, Email, Message.
 If you need qualifying information, get it on the discovery call.
 Your job is to get the conversation started, not to pre-qualify a CRM entry.